TES-aro/Make-it-green/README.md

 # download the project
 git pull git@github.com:TES-aro/Make-it-green.git

 # initialize your new repository.
-This is done manually for now.
+# This is done manually for now.

-# run cronjob_update.sh
+# run cronjob-update.sh
-./cronjob_update.sh
+./cronjob-update.sh
 ```

 you can edit the cronjob either manually trough `crontab -e`